-This chronic stress and worry can lead to the development of an anxiety disorder.
-Anxiety is more than just experiencing occasional transient worries.
-Anxiety disorders can have a big impact on a person’s relationships, wellbeing and work or school life, affecting them as they attempt to navigate through life.
+Anxiety disorders are more than just experiencing occasional transient worries, it is a mental illness where sense of worry or uneasiness is intense and consistent over a long period.
+Types of anxiety disorders can have a significant impact on a person’s relationships, wellbeing and work or school life, affecting them as they attempt to navigate through life.

 Symptoms of anxiety can include: